Team3128/3128-Odyssey/Common.md

 ```

 ### Basic Git Commands
-The following is taken from the git help page.
+The following is taken from the Git help page.

 > To use these commands on a submodule, the `git submodule foreach` can be appended to the front to call for all modules, or the command can be called by navigating to the submodule directory.